Q: Is a “special district that provides solid waste services” subject to the jurisdiction requirements in the regulation?

 Q: What is CalRecycle’s enforcement authority over a jurisdiction’s implementation of the CALGreen Building Standards and MWELO in Article 8?

-SB 1383 grants CalRecycle specific authority to require jurisdictions to impose requirements upon generators.
-The regulations do not require CalRecycle to enforce the CALGreen Building Code or MWELO.
-The regulations impose a requirement that jurisdictions adopt an ordinance or other enforcement mechanism that requires compliance with certain provisions of the CALGreen Building Standards Code and MWELO.
-Nothing in statute or regulation mandates that solid waste local enforcement agencies enforce these requirements.
+CalRecycle enforces the requirement that jurisdictions adopt an ordinance or other enforcement mechanism that requires compliance with certain provisions of the CALGreen Building Standards Code and MWELO.

 Q: Would it be sufficient to incorporate the CALGreen Building Codes into a building plan review and permit requirements to be in compliance with SB 1383 regulations?

 There are various forms of enforceable mechanisms.
-Requiring compliance with the applicable aspects of CALGreen or MWELO prior to issuing a permit for construction or demolition is a potential type of enforceable mechanism.
+Requiring compliance with the applicable aspects of CALGreen or MWELO prior to issuing a permit for construction or demolition could be a potential type of enforceable mechanism.

 Article 17: Performance-Based Source Separated Organics Collection Services